Have You Seen This Snail?: Plot summary

 SpongeBob receives a paddle ball sent to him in the mail and begins to play with it.
 He is totally consumed by the challenge of hitting the ball an absurd number of times and forgets to feed his pet snail Gary for ten days.
 Feeling neglected, Gary runs away from home.
 SpongeBob is shaken from his infatuation with the arrival of Patrick, and finds a note saying that Gary has left in search of a new owner.
 Gary wanders into a new city, where an old lady mistakes him for one of her pets, Miss Tuffsy.
 Gary is showered with love and food while SpongeBob goes to work, sad that his pet is still missing.
 Mr. Krabs encourages SpongeBob to work, but SpongeBob misinterprets his words, and he takes the day off to look for Gary.
 He and Patrick put up posters and signs everywhere in the hope of finding Gary.

 At the old lady's house, Gary is well-fed & finds and reads one of the flyers.
 Realizing that SpongeBob truly loves him, Gary tries to leave, but accidentally finds a closet filled with empty snail shells.
 When the old lady tries to feed him again, Gary suspects that the old lady has sinister motives—she is possibly trying to fatten and then eat him.
 He makes his escape, but the old lady chases him out onto the streets.
 Gary finds a feral snail, which the old lady now mistakes for Miss Tuffsy, and takes him home instead.
 Back home, SpongeBob gives up on his search for Gary, and tries to forget about him by taking a walk, but his memories keep coming to mind and upsetting him.
 He is constantly reminded as the streets are filled with posters and signs for Gary.
-SpongeBob hears a meow and turns around to find Gary at his side; he is overjoyed to see his beloved pet again and apologizes to Gary for doubting him, to which Gary forgives him.
+SpongeBob hears a meow and turns around to find Gary at his side; he is overjoyed and reunited with his beloved pet again and apologizes to Gary for doubting him, to which Gary forgives him.